-Working closely together in the daily management of the EIT, the EIT Management Team consists of the EIT Director and the Heads of the four Units at the EIT:
+Working closely together in the daily management of the EIT, the EIT Management Team consists of the EIT Director, the Chief Operating Officer and the Heads of the following Units at the EIT:

 - Communications and Stakeholder Relations